 The Donau-Auen National Park protects a diverse flora and fauna and offers guests impressive nature experiences.
 However, both can only be achieved by observing certain rules of conduct, which we inform you about here.
 Please note that these regulations underlying recreational use are covered by legal provisions.
 They are controlled by the supervisory bodies of the Donau-Auen National Park GmbH and the National Park Forestry Administration.

 In addition to these rules of conduct, we ask all visitors to generally avoid noise in the protected floodplain area, in the forest and on the waterways, out of consideration for wildlife and recreation seekers.
-As soon as it gets dark, we ask you to stop recreational activities in the area and to wait for daybreak before visiting the Danube Floodplain National Park.
-This serves in particular to protect the needs of the crepuscular and nocturnal animals.
+As soon as it gets dark, we ask you to stop recreational activities in the area and to wait for daybreak before visiting the Daonau-Auen National Park.
+This serves in particular to protect the needs of the animals which are active at twilight or by night.

-Learn more about current and predicted water levels before you visit by calling +43 (0) 2163-3370 or visiting the website Online Pegel.
+Learn more about current and predicted water levels before you visit by calling +43 (0) 2163-3370 or visiting the water level website Online Pegel.

 Keep in mind that a mobile phone may be of great assistance in case of emergency.